k-szczeciak/notes/_Projekte_/MarCatorCheck/MarCator_check_notes.md

 - whether to check if AN an SN is set correctly???
 - check if sn is empty before?
 - enable auto config only when qr code was scanned???
+- check if sn and an is correct